Ivy Park: Ivy Park x Adidas

-Ivy Park and Adidas have collaborated on several collections with the company site boasting the "[unity of] two iconic brands, celebrating their heritage while creating uniforms of power,” in January 2021.
+Ivy Park and Adidas have collaborated on several collections with the company site describing the "[unity of] two iconic brands, celebrating their heritage while creating uniforms of power,” in January 2021.
 Matt Powell, a senior footwear analyst at NPD Group, speculates that Ivy Park x Adidas could eventually surpass other Adidas collaborations in sales, including Yeezy by Kanye West.

 Drop 1

 On April 4, 2019, Beyoncé announced the first collaboration between Ivy Park and Adidas.
 This partnership marked the relaunch of the Ivy Park brand after severing ties with retailer Topshop.
 In a statement released on the official Ivy Park website, Beyoncé shares, "This is the partnership of a lifetime for me...
 Adidas has had tremendous success in pushing creative boundaries.
 We share a philosophy that puts creativity, growth and social responsibility at the forefront of business.
 I look forward to re-launching and expanding Ivy Park on a truly global scale with a proven, dynamic leader."
 The relaunch also aimed to put out shoes, performance gear, and lifestyle apparel.